 Public libraries are a lot more than just book repositories.

-Historically, libraries in the United States have served as safe havens for community members from all walks of life.
+Historically, public libraries in the United States have served as safe havens for community members from all walks of life.
 Beyond providing us with a wealth of free literature and knowledge, they also host programming, events, and resources that aim to promote a sense of equity within the community.
-Typically offered at little or no cost, these resources serve to democratize human knowledge and make it more accessible than ever.
+Typically offered at little or no cost, these unique library programs serve to democratize human knowledge and make it more accessible than ever.

 Libraries play a particularly crucial role in fostering linguistic diversity and equity within their community by addressing the unique needs of minority populations.
-Many libraries across the country offer programming like English as a second language (ESL) instruction for members of the community looking to sharpen their English skills, as well as programming and events hosted in different languages spoken prominently throughout their locale.
+Libraries across the country may offer unique library programming like English as a second language (ESL) instruction for members of the community looking to sharpen their English skills, as well as programming and events hosted in different languages spoken prominently throughout their locale.

-And that’s not to mention that libraries also offer a huge collection of books, movies, and other media in several different languages spoken throughout their local community.
+And that’s not to mention that libraries also offer a huge collection of books, talking books, movies, and other media in several different languages spoken throughout their local community.

 In this blog post, we’ll examine the work that five public library systems are doing to promote a sense of equity in their local communities, taking a particularly close look at their work for community members with limited English proficiency (LEP).